Register Here

-Have you ever tried to change a habit and found yourself hitting a wall?
-Or maybe you’ve explored a dozen paths, but none seem to fit just right.
-There’s a reason for that tension between what you want and what you actually do, and it’s not just willpower.
+Have you ever tried to create a daily self-care practice or shift the way you treat yourself, only to hit a wall?
+Or explored countless tools for growth, yet still feel a quiet sense of “not enough” underneath?
+There’s a reason for that tension between what you want and what you actually feel, and it’s not just willpower.

-This course is designed to help you shift from the inside out, using self-compassion as your secret ingredient.
+This round of The Shift is designed to cultivate self-worth from the inside out, using self-compassion as the foundation.

 This free online course is designed for young adults surfing the waves of life, seeking balance and a little more ease.
 You’ll get weekly live classes, practical instruction, guided resources, community mindfulness practice, and reflective journal prompts.